Call Us at: 770-385-8954 Fax: 770-385-8590

 Covington Women’s Health Specialists’ In-Office Visits Safety Procedures

-Safety is our top priority and we want to keep you updated on our processes for your visit to our offices that protect the health of our patients, employees, and the community.
+Safety is always our priority, and we want to keep you informed about the steps we take to protect the health of our patients, staff, and community.

-Thank you for your patience and understanding.
-We appreciate your cooperation as we strive to accommodate your needs and keep everyone healthy.
+Thank you for your understanding and cooperation as we work together to maintain a safe and welcoming environment.

 Masks or Face Coverings are Recommended for Patients